DKarimi90/Currency-Converter-App/README.md

 ### Deliverables
 There are `three` key deliverables namely MVPs, API Server, and User Features as described below:
 #### MVP (Most Viable Product)
 The app includes an input field from which the amount and currency is being converted.
 There is also an input field to which the amount and currency is being converted.
 A Switch button to help interchange the first and second currency.
 I have included a `calculate` function within the `.js` file to execute computations in the background and display converted figures as expected.
-Input is only in `numbers` as opposed to `string`
+Input is only in `numbers` as opposed to `string`.
+There is also a `dummy` user authentication login form.

 #### API Server
 Public API url is retrieved from `https://v6.exchangerate-api.com/v6/8d089b379c00953bf716e84a/latest/USD`